Yezuz05/vue-data-table/README.md

         cell        //changed cell property
     }
 ```
+Listen for page change with the `page-change` event.
+It emits the current page

 ## Follow Up Questions ##
 1. How long did you spend on the test?
 Would you do anything differently if you had more time